-Thus, it would be best if you opted for a mattress manufactured with sturdy and superior quality materials.
+Thus, it would be best to opt for a mattress manufactured with sturdy and superior quality materials.
 That is what makes the best mattress in the world.

-One of the most important factors to keep in mind while buying a mattress is its firmness.
+One of the most important factors to consider while buying a mattress is its firmness.
 You should choose one that you feel comfortable while sleeping in.
 Apart from your sleeping position, your body weight is also likely to play a role here.
 Heavy sleepers usually prefer firmer beds so that they not just get more support but also avoid getting sunk into the bed.

-Yet another important thing to consider while buying a mattress is that it should provide good pressure relief in certain parts of your body, such as the hips, neck, shoulders, lower back, and spine, etc. The basic idea is that you sleep well and do not wake up sore and achy.
+Yet another essential thing to consider while buying a mattress is that it should provide good pressure relief in certain parts of your body, such as the hips, neck, shoulders, lower back, spine, etc. The basic idea is to sleep well and not wake up sore and achy.

-Some mattresses can effectively relieve pressure from certain body parts while ensuring good spinal alignment, joint support, and comfort.
+Some mattresses can effectively relieve pressure from specific body parts while ensuring good spinal alignment, joint support, and comfort.

 Ease of Sex

 Combination sleepers and people who have an active sex life prefer having a mattress that allows easy movement on the bed.
-They would prefer their mattress to be more responsive than one that makes them feel sunk into the bed.
-Latex and hybrid beds are supposed to be a great choice for such people.
+They would choose their mattress to be more responsive than one that makes them feel sunk into the bed.
+Latex and hybrid beds are a great choice for such people.

 Usually, mattresses are supposed to have their weakest point near their perimeter.
-However, some mattresses come with great edge support.
+However, some beds come with excellent edge support.
 Heavy sleepers usually prefer such mattresses that come with good edge support.
 Hybrid and latex mattresses provide better edge support as compared to memory foam.

-Memory foam tends to make you feel hot, while latex can help you sleep cool.
+Memory foam makes you feel hot, while latex can help you sleep cool.
 Many mattresses now use the cooling gel in their construction to regulate temperature and enhance breathability so that you can sleep cool.

 Last but not least, you don’t want to sleep on a mattress that makes a lot of noise.
 This is particularly true in the case of mattresses that use coil in their construction.
-However, modern hybrids that use various materials usually take care of the noise factor quite nicely.
+However, modern hybrids that use various materials usually cover the noise factor quite nicely.
 Foam and latex beds are also supposed to be noise-free.

-One of the most important factors to take into account while buying a mattress is its firmness.
+One of the most important factors to consider while buying a mattress is its firmness.
 It’s a matter of personal choice and comfort.
 There isn’t anyone firmness level that suits all.
 Different people prefer a different firmness depending upon their sleeping position, body weight, active or non-active lifestyle.

 Here’s a 1-10 scale to help you understand how firmness is usually rated and understood:

-It is important to mention that mattresses at the far end of this table, i.e., 1-2 and 9-10, are not preferred by most people, and they are actually tough to find.
-Companies do not really manufacture them since there’s almost no demand for them.
+It is essential to mention that mattresses at the far end of this table, i.e., 1-2 and 9-10, are not preferred by most people, and they are tough to find.
+Companies do not manufacture them since there’s almost no demand for them.